-Fun and incredible nightlife aside, Manchester has a decent selection of sights worth seeing and even if you happen to be visiting London, Manchester is without a doubt worth making that 2 hour train journey from the capital.
+Even if you happen to be visiting from larger cities like; London, Manchester is without a doubt worth making that 2-hour train journey to experience.

 1.)
 Old Trafford Museum

 Manchester is perhaps best known for Manchester United Football Club, and fans can get the full experience on a trip to the club’s training ground at Old Trafford.
-Also known as the Theatre of Dreams, the field here dates back to 1910.
+Also known as the Theatre of Dreams, with the field itself dating back to 1910.

 2.)
 Manchester Cathedral